 - Is mom working full time or part time?
 If so when?
 Working at home or out of home?

-- Is a family member on shift work?
-Does the house need to be quiet so dad can sleep on some days?
+- Does a family member do shift work?
+If so, does the house need to be quiet so dad can sleep on some days?

 - Are you morning people or night owls?

 - What extracurriculars will your homeschool high schoolers be involved in?
 (How much car schooling will you need to do?)

 Sit down with a calendar.
 Write in the musts.
 Fit the curriculum around it.
 (Really…but just make sure it gets done, of course.)
 Include your teens in the process!
 If you are wondering how long it takes to homeschool each day, check out this post.